criticallyapathetic/criticallyapathetic/README.md

 <h3> other info </h3>

 <p>
-i am a fictionkin and a fictionlink!! i do not mind 'doubles' but i dont really like it when people claim that theyre the "#1. _____" fictionlink list <br>
+i am a fictionkin and a fictionlink!! i do not mind 'doubles' but i dont really like it when people claim that theyre the "#1. _____"  <br>

+fictionlink list <br>
 karkat vantas  <br>
 pinkie pie     <br>